hazelcast/hazelcast-reference-manual/src/SSL.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *You cannot use SSL when [Hazelcast Encryption](#encryption) is enabled.*
 <br></br>

 One of the offers of Hazelcast is the SSL (Secure Sockets Layer) protocol which you can use to establish an encrypted communication across your cluster.
-Note that, if you are developing applications using Java 8, you wıll be using its successor TLS (Transport Layer Security).
+Note that, if you are developing applications using Java 8, you will be using its successor TLS (Transport Layer Security).

 ### SSL for Hazelcast Members